Illinois Route 1: Dixie Highway

 Most of IL 1 north of Danville was part of the western division of the Dixie Highway, which goes through downstate Illinois and enters the Chicago area as it passes through Beecher.
 From here it follows the Vincennes Trail north and splits into the Bishop Ford Freeway (formerly the Calumet Expressway) and Chicago Road (one of the original roads into Chicago from the south).
 The Dixie Highway follows Chicago Road through Crete (where it is known as Main Street), Steger and South Chicago Heights (where it shares a junction with Sauk Trail).

 As IL 1 continues north, it has a junction with Lincoln Highway (US 30) in Chicago Heights.
 This is sometimes known as the "Crossroads of the Nation", because it is the intersection of two major auto trails.
 This intersection helped cities such as Chicago Heights thrive in its early days.
 Approximately two blocks after this intersection, Dixie Highway splits from Chicago Road and continues north through Flossmoor and Homewood.
-At the north end of Homewood's downtown, the road turns and goes under the Illinois Central Railroad tracks, which now carries both the Metra Electric Line and Amtrak trains.
+At the north end of Homewood's downtown, the road turns and goes under the Illinois Central Railroad tracks, which now carries both the Metra Electric District and Amtrak trains.
 The road continues north through East Hazel Crest and past the Markham Rail Yards and under the Tri-State Tollway.

 Past the tollway, the road enters Hazel Crest, Markham and then Harvey.
 As the road continues, creating a border between the towns of Dixmoor and Posen, its name changes to Western Avenue.

 When the road enters Blue Island, it splits into two streets, (Western and Gregory), and realigns itself into one when it reaches Burr Oak Avenue.
 The road then enters the city of Chicago.
 Through Chicago, Western Avenue is a major boulevard, which continues north through the city to the town of Evanston (where it is named Asbury Street), which is where the Dixie Highway ends.